Telegram

 - `channels.telegram.actions.sendMessage=false` disables outbound Telegram messages, including polls- `channels.telegram.actions.poll=false` disables Telegram poll creation while leaving regular sends enabledExec approvals in Telegram

-Telegram supports exec approvals in approver DMs and can optionally post approval prompts in the originating chat or topic.
+Telegram supports exec approvals in approver DMs and can optionally post prompts in the originating chat or topic.
+Approvers must be numeric Telegram user IDs.

 Config path:

-Channel delivery shows the command text in the chat, so only enable channel or both in trusted groups/topics.
-When the prompt lands in a forum topic, OpenClaw preserves the topic for both the approval prompt and the post-approval follow-up.
+Channel delivery shows the command text in the chat; only enable channel or both in trusted groups/topics.
+When the prompt lands in a forum topic, OpenClaw preserves the topic for the approval prompt and the follow-up.
 Exec approvals expire after 30 minutes by default.

-Inline approval buttons also depend on channels.telegram.capabilities.inlineButtons allowing the target surface (dm, group, or all).
+Inline approval buttons also require channels.telegram.capabilities.inlineButtons to allow the target surface (dm, group, or all).
+Approval IDs prefixed with plugin: resolve through plugin approvals; others resolve through exec approvals first.

 Error reply controls